ArmandGrillet/armandgrillet.github.io/blog/hugo/content/posts/pico-8-snake.md

 end
 ```

 `btnp()` allows you to know if a button has been pressed, the values `0`, `1`, `2`, and `3` representing the arrow keys.
-With this mechanism in my controller I am able to update the position of the snake by adding an alement at the end of the array (the new position of the head) and deleting the first element of the array (the old position of the tail).
+With this mechanism in my controller I am able to update the position of the snake by adding an element at the end of the array (the new position of the head) and deleting the first element of the array (the old position of the tail).
 The `if` conditions are here to make sure that I cannot directly go in the opposite direction.

-The good thing with this logic is that is scales well when the snake grows: if the snake has to grow in the frame I just have to not do the `del(snake, snake[1])` by adding a condition around the line checking for a certain status (check the final code to see how it works).
+The good thing with this logic is that it scales well when the snake grows: if the snake has to grow in the frame I just have to not do the `del(snake, snake[1])` by adding a condition around the line checking for a certain status (check the final code to see how it works).
 The array will then be one item bigger thus the snake too.

 To print the snake (with each body part being 4px * 4px), we need to know what are the coordinates of its head `head_x` and `head_y` and have the positions in an array `snake`, we can then do: